Old Crow Medicine Show: Musical style

-Variously described as old-time, Americana, bluegrass, alternative country, and "folk-country", the group started out infusing old Appalachian sounds with new punk energy.
+Variously described as old-time, Americana, bluegrass, alternative country, and "folk-country", the group began with infusing old Appalachian sounds with new punk energy.
 Country Music Television notes their "tunes from jug bands and traveling shows, back porches and dance halls, southern Appalachian string music and Memphis blues."
-Gabrielle Gray, executive director of the International Bluegrass Music Museum—who sponsors ROMP: Bluegrass Roots & Branches Festival, which Old Crow headlined one night in 2012—holds the group "is in the direction of progressive bluegrass."
+Gabrielle Gray, executive director of the International Bluegrass Music Museum, who sponsors ROMP: Bluegrass Roots & Branches Festival, which Old Crow headlined one night in 2012, says the group "is in the direction of progressive bluegrass."
 Their live touring show has been described as a "folk-bluegrass-alt-country blend."